 What does Inclusive education mean?

-That the needs of all children, including those who require additional support are included in the
+Inclusive education means that the needs of all children, including those who require additional support, are included in the:

 - Planning and provision of the school curriculum (whole life of the school)